ipfs/ipfs-webui/docs/usability/ipfs-webui-useabilty-test.md

   - _Do they follow the prompts to start their daemon?_
   - _Do they have to go and download go-ipfs first?_

+> Are you connected to the IPFS network?
+How many peers is your node connected to?

+  - _Are they and do they say yes?_
+  - _Do they find the peer count?_
+  - _How do they feel about that?_

 > Add a picture you'd like to share to your IPFS node
 >
 > Copy the share link and send it to me via email _(or whatever works best for you)_